 You do not have to worry about enameled pans rusting and you do not have to regularly season them.
 However, their non-stick quality is not as good as that of bare cast iron skillets.
 These pans are more suitable for cooking acidic foods such as chili and pasta sauces and any dish that contains tomatoes.
 These foods are highly acidic and would strip the seasoning of a bare cast iron pan.

 They are less durable and the enamel paint will chip off if you don’t look after them carefully.
 You could take a bare cast iron pan camping with you but this would not be recommended for an enameled pan.
 They are the most expensive option.

 How to Use a Cast-Iron Skillet

 If you are new to cooking with cast iron skillets, there are a few things that you should know.
-They are not like modern, non-stick pans which are coated with chemicals and you will need to take care with how you use and care for them.
-Here are some top tips on how to use a cast iron skillet.
+For instance, they are not like modern, non-stick pans which are coated with chemicals; because of this, you'll have to be more careful with how you use and care for them.
+Here are some top tips on how to properly cook with and care for a cast-iron skillet.

 - Be careful what you cook.
 Avoid casseroles and sauces that are acidic.
 This includes anything with tomato in it.
 They will strip the pan of its seasoning and it could start to rust.

 - Do your own seasoning.
 Many pans are supplied pre-seasoned but it is still advisable to apply your own seasoning before you start to use it.
 When it arrives, rinse and dry it then heat it on the stove.
 Add some oil and blot it gently around the pan.
 Let it cool down to room temperature and then repeat the process.

 - Avoid the dishwasher.
 Never place the pan in a dishwasher and never apply bleach or harsh cleaning chemicals to it.